 Regular Study Groups

-- At 8:45 am on Saturday mornings, a group gathers at Beth El to study Mishnah before Shabbat services.
-This group meets in the Freedman Center, across the parking lot from the sanctuary building.
-There’s also a brief text study after the 8:00 am Wednesday morning minyan.
+- At 8:45 am on Saturday mornings, a group gathers at Beth El (as of January 2018 the group gathers at Trinity Ave Presbyterian Church, 927 W Trinity Ave, Durham, NC 27701, during Beth El’s renovations) to study Mishnah before Shabbat services.
+There’s also a brief text study after the 8:00 am Wednesday morning minyan at the Freedman Center (1008 Watts Street).
 These study groups are open to everyone.
 No matter what your level of knowledge, and whether you can come once a week or once a year, you’re very welcome to attend.

 - Wednesday morning weekday services starts at 8:00 am.
 Join us for services, coffee, nosh, and schmoozing, followed by a study led by Rabbi Greyber on the book of Exodus as read by the Medieval Jewish Commentators.
 Rosh Chodesh Wednesday services start at 7:45 am; check the weekly announcements to confirm start time.